lemonmade/quilt/packages/graphql/README.md

 # `@quilted/graphql`

 This library provides a collection of utilities for performance-minded usage of GraphQL in JavaScript applications.
 It includes a [minimal GraphQL client](#client), a command line tool to [generate TypeScript definitions from GraphQL files](#typescript), and utilities to [generate type-safe GraphQL fixtures](#fixtures).
-This library also provides well-integrated React bindings through [`@quilted/react-graphql`](../react-graphql).

 ## Installation